 When you are trying to download especially purchase apps, you may be asked to enter your Apple ID password, which is normal.
 However, occasionally there may be a glitch where your App Store keeps asking for password.
 Facing the prompt, you may wonder why it occurs and why it not disappears.
 This issue indeed disrupts your experience and brings you into trouble.
 In this article, you will get to know why this problem emerged and how to resolve it in an easy way.
 Now, continue to read it.

 - Part 1.
-Causes of Constantly Asking for Password in App Store
+Why Does App Store Keep Asking for Password

 - Part 2.
-Solutions to Get Rid of App Store Password Pop-up
+Solutions to App Store Asking for Password Again and Again

 - Solution 3: Update and Reinstall Faulty App

 - Solution 5: Turn Off iMessage and FaceTime